thomaswp/SourceCheck/data/hint-rating/README.md

 * traceID: A unique ID for the trace that this snapshot belongs to.
 * index: The index of this snapshot within its trace.
 * isCorrect: TRUE if the given snapshot is known to be correct.
 Note that in the Snap dataset, only submitted snapshots are graded (manually), so intermediate snapshots may be correct but still have this value as FALSE.
 * source: For the ITAP dataset, this contains the Python source code used to generate the abstract syntax tree for this snapshot.
+The last snapshot in each trace of the training dataset is always correct.
-* code: The abstract JSON abstract syntax tree representing this snapshot (see the Abstract Syntax Tree Format section).
+* code: The JSON abstract syntax tree representing this snapshot (see the Abstract Syntax Tree Format section).

 ## Gold Standard Data